 If you liked this article, also check out why no one really gets paid to travel the world.

-A few words for the end
+Travel expectations vs reality: a few words for the end

 I would like to end this article, with a quick tip for your next trip.
 Next time you’re visiting a famous touristy place and feel disappointed, ask yourself do your expectations blur your interpretation of reality?
 Remember, you have two ultimate choices.
 You’ll either live in the moment or live in an expectation.

+Did you like this article about travel expectations vs reality?
 Have you had a travel experience in the past that didn’t live up to your expectations?
 How did you handle it?